IntentArchitect/Docs/articles/whats-new/2024/09/index.md

   - **[Razor Code Management](#razor-code-management)** - "Code Management" capabilities for `.razor` files for intelligent and powerful code merging between existing and generated content.
   - **[NetTopologySuite for GIS capabilities](#nettopologysuite-for-gis-capabilities)** - Geospatial integration with Entity Framework ORM for SQL Server, MySQL, and PostgreSQL.
   - **[Service Pagination introduced for Java SpringBoot module](#service-pagination-introduced-for-java-springboot-module)** - Paginate services in Java SpringBoot with Intent Architect.
+  - **[Use comments in the Services Designer](#use-comments-to-the-services-designer)** - Comments can now be used in the Services Designer in the the same way that that they can be used in the to Domain Designer.

 ## Update details